This post may contain affiliate links.

 From these main hubs you can branch out to smaller resorts, sleepy palm-ridden islands or remote misty hills.

-My new favorite island is Koh Lanta, so if you’re doing the west coast you might consider adding that to your list.
+My new favourite island is Koh Lanta, so if you’re doing the west coast you might consider adding that to your list.

-Of course these are just a drop in the coconut bucket.
-There are so many other great places to see, and the more places you travel to, the more you’ll want to see.
+Of course these are a drop in the coconut bucket.
+There are other great places to see, and new hotels and resorts are springing up all the time.

-When you’re thinking about where to stay in Bangkok, consider a hotel on the Chao Phraya River.
+That’s why I like to stay at a hotel on the Chao Phraya River.

 The views of life on the Chao Phraya River in Bangkok are captivating, the air feels fresher and you’re perfectly situated for getting around by river ferry, a form of transportation that is both atmospheric and cheap.

-All the best riverside Bangkok hotels like the Oriental, the Shangri-La, the Sheraton and the Peninsula have their own complimentary shuttle boat service, which is the most fun way to travel in Bangkok I know.
+All the best riverside Bangkok hotels like the Oriental, the Shangri-La, Four Seasons and the Peninsula have their own complimentary shuttle boat service.
+Bangkok by boat is the most fun way to travel in the city I know.

 Here is a list of the best Bangkok riverside hotels: